InquilineKea/oldgithub/_posts/microplastics.md

 PFAS might not be a microplastic, but have detrimental effects and you should stay away from them by not using oral-glide-B floss.
 They may also be found in water pollution so look up water pollution tables of your state.

+Furniture and carpets are a major source (so hard to avoid).
+Wood floors are better, also run air purifiers near overly fibrous furniture

 Some brands of almond milk may be coated in thermopak made of polyethylene based microplastics) - try to pick almond milk that isn't packaged in thermopaks (whole foods almond milk isn't, for instance)